buildinamsterdam/storyblok-scripts/README.md

 - For missing translations, calls the free MyMemory API to translate EN → DE
 - Updates each missing dimension value, respecting existing translations

+> this script translates English to German as an example, you can adjust to translate other languages

 **Usage:**
 ```sh
 # Translate only missing entries (gaps)